capjamesg/web-reader/README.md

 # Web Reader

-A minimal web reader for following RSS feeds.
+A minimal web reader for following web feeds.

 This project is intentionally not designed to be a real-time reader.
 Rather, it is designed to retrieve content in intervals (i.e. every hour, every day).